nbanyard/languagenotes/Rust/Packages, Crates and Modules.md

 ## Using external packages

 Add package to dependency list in Cargo.toml

 ```toml
 [dependencies]
 rand = "0.5.5"
 ```

-Import contents into source code
+Import contents into source code.

 ```rust
 use rand::Rng;
 ```